Daylight Overdraft Reports

 Audit Confirmation Requests

-Audit Confirmation Requests are available for your institution’s audit firm through Confirmation.com
+Audit Confirmation Requests are available electronically for your institution’s audit firm through Confirmation® (Off-site).

 Discover how Audit Confirmation Requests can benefit your institution

-- The Federal Reserve Banks use Confirmation.com, a service by Thomson Reuters Corp., to facilitate electronic processing of audit confirmation requests for:
+- The Federal Reserve Banks use Confirmation (Off-site) to facilitate electronic processing of audit confirmation requests for:

 - Account Balance